 What is a LAG Bag?

 A ‘LAG bag’ is a clear plastic bag (preferably zip-lock for your convenience) no larger than 1 litre in volume.
 A zip-lock food bag of this size will do fine.
 LAGs are defined as Liquids (moisturiser, hand sanitiser etc), Aerosols (hairspray, perfumes etc) and Gels (lip balm, toothpaste etc) which must be in containers of 100ml or less and all must fit within the clear bag described above.
+Some airports may also ask about any powder (medication or bath powder) you may be carrying.

 One important thing that Australian travellers need to know is that Vegemite (or Marmite for New Zealanders) is considered a Gel and unless it’s a tiny tube, you must pack it in your checked bag or have it taken away from you.